 Nothing in life is as important as you think it is while you are thinking about it. - Daniel Kahneman Click To Tweet

 Sonja Lyubomirsky is Professor of Psychology at the University of California, Riverside.
 Her book The Myths of Happiness argues that we have been given false promises — myths that assure us that lifelong happiness will be attained once we hit the culturally confirmed markers of adult success.
 This restricted view of happiness works to discourage us from recognizing the upside of any negative life turn and blocks us from recognizing our own growth potential.
 Our outsized expectations transform natural rites of passage into emotional land mines and steer us to make toxic decisions.

-And here is a video by Russ Harris on the three myths of happiness:
+And here is a video by Russ Harris, author of The Happiness Trap, on the three myths of happiness:

 √ A Courteous Call: If You Enjoyed this, Please Share it on Facebook or Twitter or LinkedIn below.